parsontodd/leadership-README/README.md

 ### Roles of a leader
 * People!
-  * Help people be better and do better by facilitating self-reflection and helping them identify growth areas in people, process improvement, and technical skills.
+  * Help people be better and do better by faI cilitating self-reflection and helping them identify growth areas in people, process improvement, and technical skills.
     * In a high-performing engineering team, this usually results in challenging engineers to focus their development on the people domain, e.g. communication, influence, and leadership.
 * Cultivate a culture of action and value delivery
   * Build an environment that enables engineers to quickly respond to customer needs with intuition and action to deliver value.